 At this point, it shouldn’t come as much of a surprise to you home builders out there that digital marketing is the best way to get new clients and sell homes.
 That’s old news.
 You’ve likely heard all about how you need to have a high-quality, mobile responsive website that features high resolution photos; how you need a blog that offers quality content; how you need to get in on conversations on Houzz and Facebook and other social media platforms, etc. And that’s all still very true — if you want to get consumers’ attention, and if you want to get Google’s attention, you need to complete all of those key SEO activities.
 But if you’re a results driven person — that might not be enough for you.

 It’s also no secret that the homebuilding industry is exceptionally competitive.
 Even if you’re implementing all of those great, whitehat SEO techniques, it’s possible that you’re still in tough competition with a number of builders in your area, and some big national names who have overarching clout online.
 With all of the noise, how’s a local builder to get ahead?

 It’s an attractive answer for a few reasons, but if you just made a face and thought “ew, I’m not paying for online advertising” just stick with me for a second.

 Digital ads sell homes.
 There’s no getting around it.
+(We wrote a whole guide to digital advertising and outbound marketing, it’s that serious.)
 If you’re hoping to cut through the noise and put your home building company above the competition, you’re going to want to give digital ads serious consideration.
 Here’s why: